CACornelio/CACornelio/README.md

 ## 🧙‍♀️ Other  Common  Github  Profile  Sections:

 - 🌱 I'm a student at Soy Henry ✍
-- 😄 Pronouns: They/Them / all pronouns
+- 😄 Pronouns: They / Them / all pronouns
-- ⚡ Fun Fact: I love learning and constantly like to try and learn new things.
+- ⚡ Fun Fact: I love learning and constantly like to try new things.

 ## 💼 Technical Skills: